 There are no foreign exchange controls in Kuwait.
 Non-residents can freely repatriate funds from the country.
 Resident companies can freely remit dividends to non-resident shareholders, and non-resident shareholders can freely repatriate sales proceeds of their stake in a Kuwaiti resident company.

-Healy Consultants Group PLC fees to help open a corporate bank account in Kuwait
+Healy Consultants Group fees to help open a corporate bank account in Kuwait

-Healy Consultants Group PLC guarantees Kuwait company bank account approval.
+Healy Consultants Group guarantees Kuwait company bank account approval.
 Our fees for different banking services include:

 Kuwait banking task Our Client travels US$ Kuwait bank account for a foreign company No 5,950 Kuwait bank account for a Kuwaiti company No 4,950 Kuwait personal bank account No 4,950

-Healy Consultants Group PLC guarantees Kuwait company bank account approval.
+Healy Consultants Group guarantees Kuwait company bank account approval.
 Our fees for different banking services include:.